Travelling with Kids: 20 Top Tips for a Stress-Free Journey

 13. Research Child-Friendly Activities

 Before you travel, research activities and attractions that are suitable for children.
 Museums with interactive exhibits, zoos, botanical gardens, and local parks are great options.
 Look for venues that offer kid-friendly tours or programs to engage and educate your little ones.
+The Air New Zeland Koru Lounge in Auckland for example, and the Turkish Business Lounge in Istanbul offer exclusive fun filled areas for children.

 14. Create Travel Journals